 Vigorous or hard brushing can also irritate gum tissue and lead to some bleeding.
 Gentle brushing with a soft-bristled toothbrush is enough to keep teeth clean.
 Encourage your child to spend two minutes brushing every tooth's surface as well as the tongue for a clean, healthy mouth.

 Bleeding caused by a change in flossing habits or a harsh brushing technique should clear up within a week once flossing becomes regular or your child switches to a soft-bristled brush.
 Bleeding gums, especially if accompanied by redness, tenderness, bad breath or a receding gumline, may be a sign of gingivitis or a more advanced stage of gum disease.

-According to the American Academy of Periodontology, gingivitis is a common issue among children.
+The Journal of Evolution of Medical and Dental Sciences notes that gingivitis is regarded as the most common periodontal disease in children.
 Older children are especially at risk; hormone changes during puberty can increase blood flow to the gums, making tissue more prone to swelling and tenderness.
 Brushing, flossing and regular dental appointments are central to the prevention and treatment of gingivitis.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.